trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-And that's all, our Auction contract is ready.
+And that's all.
+Our Auction contract is ready.
 [Auction Contract](contracts/Auction.sol)

 ## Auction Manager Contract